XOP/news-scraper/README.md

 ## Setup

-NewScraper utilizes `*.yml` files as the _parsing directives_.
+NewScraper utilizes source files as the _parsing directives_.
-Source data can be presented in JS, JSON or whatever file, [YAML](http://docs.ansible.com/ansible/YAMLSyntax.html) here is used for cleaner code only.
+Source data can be presented in JSON or [YAML](http://docs.ansible.com/ansible/YAMLSyntax.html) files, choose whatever suits your needs.

 `*.yml` example: